 $CHATR_ROOT/src/duration/duration.c

-calls three functions, lr_dur
+duration_module calls three functions, lr_dur,

-.
+dur_mark_all_segs and dur_mark_all_syls.
 The function

-calls two further functions, lrd_segs_durations
+lr_dur calls two further functions, lrd_segs_durations

-.
+and lrd_pause_durations.
 The last function calls one more,

 The `duration' module determines the finite timing for the

 constituents of an utterance.
-The lrd_segs_durations
+The lrd_segs_durations function

 determines the duration of the segments.
 The function

-determines that of the pauses, in
+lrd_pause_durations determines that of the pauses, in

 accordance with the PhraseLevel type.
 The dur_mark_all_segs